This post contains some affiliate links. Please see our disclosures for more information.

 Once you've purchased your domain name, you are going to need hosting.
 Hosting is essentially where your blog and its content will be housed.
 My recommendation on where to purchase your domain (and hosting) is BlueHost.

 I'm a huge fan of BlueHost because their pricing is affordable (seriously, they start at $3.95 a month for a free domain name + hosting), they have 24/7 customer support and a money back guarantee.
 Also, I know a ton of other bloggers with massive sites who use and love them without any complaints.

 Step 3: Set up your website

-Once your domain and hosting are out of the way, it's time to set up your blog and you have a couple options.
+Once your domain and hosting are out of the way, it's time to set up your blog.
+Here are a couple options:

 Option 2: You can purchase your domain name but host your blog elsewhere and there are some excellent alternatives one of which is Squarespace.
 Personally, I used and loved Squarespace for several years for different websites I owned and they've evolved tremendously over the last few years.

 If you chose to use this platform, they provide the hosting for you and so all you'd need to do is purchase your domain name and connect it to your Squarespace site.
 Again, this is also very easy to do and they have a great tutorial here.

 Step 4: Start creating valuable content on your blog